emory-foerster/BINF_6112_Final/IDEA.md

 Outcome:
 - The project should explain the logic used to detect frameshifts and discuss limitations of the approach
 - Find the coverage of the longest ORF with a frameshift using bam
-- Using sequences in a family do a similarity score between the longest ORF's with a frameshift \
+- Using sequences in a family do a similarity score between the longest ORF's with a frameshift
-- compare longest ORF to a  database to find closely relative proteins
+- Compare longest ORF to a  database to find closely relative proteins